OSHA probing former Florida postal worker's illness claims

 According to documents Lill's uncle provided to Reuters, an attorney for the Postal Service has been in contact with Lill's attorney.

-The USPS attorney, Isabel M. Robison, wrote that the Postal Service does not know of a spill on Feb.
-4, 2011, the day Lill's attorney said the incident occurred, ac cording to the document viewed by Reuters.
+The USPS attorney, Isabel M. Robison, wrote that the Postal Service does not know of a spill on February 4, 2011, the day Lill's attorney said the incident occurred, according to the document viewed by Reuters.

 The Postal Service and Lill's attorney and family offer different accounts of the events in the documents, and many details are still unclear.